Building and Equipment Maintenance

 Electric and Elevator Services

 The electric shop regularly maintains three high voltage substations, electronics including circuit boards, fire alarm systems, and outside and inside lighting.
-The shop also works on the Delta 1000 Energy Management System installed in 1996.
-The installation and maintenance of four thousand feet of conduit from the Central Heating and Cooling Plant to Sparks Hall was required for project.

 Prior to 1994, elevator maintenance was handled by contractors.
 Since then, University employees repair and maintain the more than 50 elevators and wheel chair lifts on campus.
 These lifts include 14 different manufacturers and 23 different types of control systems.
 The control systems designs range from 1948 relay controllers to 1998 microprocessor computer controllers.
 Because of the continued changes, the elevator shop is constantly involved in keeping up with new technologies.
 This would not be possible without the support of all the other crafts.